 To minimize the risk of credit losses, credit standing and levels of exposure to individual counterparties are monitored and derivative transactions are almost exclusively entered into with non-customer counterparties that have an investment grade or better credit rating from a major rating agency.
 Nonperformance by any of these counterparties is not anticipated.
 We typically enter into master agreements that contain netting provisions.
 These provisions require the net settlement of covered contracts with the same counterparty in the event of default by the counterparty on one or more contracts.
 A majority of the derivative contracts are supported by collateral arrangements with counterparties.
-The System's exposure to counterparties, net of \$51 million of collateral at December 31, 2017 and \$100 million at December 31, 2016, was \$18 million and \$11 million.
-The collateral consisted of \$51 million of cash at December 31, 2017, as compared with \$86 million of cash and \$7 million in securities at December 31, 2016.
+The System's exposure to counterparties, net of \$101 million of cash collateral at December 31, 2018 and \$51 million at December 31, 2017, was \$20 million and \$18 million.